-- These data are about living people, and so privacy is of major concern when data are linked between organisations - Linked data allow analyses not possible on individual databases (potentially revealing highly sensitive information) - Modern databases contain more details and more complex types of data (free-format text or multimedia) - Data are available from different sources (governments, businesses, social network sites, the Web) - Major questions: Which data are suitable?
+- These data are about living people, and privacy is therefore a major concern when such data are linked between organisations - Linked data allow analyses not possible on individual databases (potentially revealing highly sensitive information) - Modern databases contain more details and more complex types of data (free-format text or multimedia) - Data are available from different sources (governments, businesses, social network sites, the Web) - Major questions: Which data are suitable?
 Which can we get access to?

 - Part 1: Introduction

 - Applications, history, challenges, and examples

-- Part 2: Data linkage process
+- Part 2: record linkage process

-- Key techniques used in data linkage
+- Key techniques used in record linkage

-- Part 3: Advanced data linkage techniques
+- Part 3: Advanced record linkage techniques

-- Indexing and blocking for scalable data linkage
+- Indexing and blocking for scalable record linkage

 - Learning, collective, and graph based techniques

-- Part 4: Privacy aspects in data linkage
+- Part 4: Privacy aspects in record linkage

 - Motivating scenario

 - Privacy-preserving record linkage

 - Conclusions and research directions

-The data linkage process
+The record linkage process